-In August 1999, the performance of six ground water sampling technologies was evaluated at the US Geological Survey Hydrological Instrumentation Facility at the National Aeronautics and Space Administration (NASA) Stennis Space Center in southwestern Mississippi.
+In August 1999, the performance of six groundwater sampling technologies was evaluated at the US Geological Survey Hydrological Instrumentation Facility at the National Aeronautics and Space Administration (NASA) Stennis Space Center in southwestern Mississippi.
 Each technology was independently evaluated in order to assess its performance in the collection of volatile organic compound- (VOC) contaminated water.

 The verification test design incorporated the use of a 5-inch-diameter,100-foot standpipe at the USGS facility.
-The standpipe, serving as an "aboveground" well, was filled with water spiked with various concentration levels of six target volatile organic compounds.
+The standpipe, serving as an "aboveground" well, was filled with tap water spiked with various concentration levels of six target volatile organic compounds.
 The target compounds (1,2-dichloroethane, 1,1-dichloroethene, trichloroethene, benzene, 1,1,2-trichloroethane, and tetrachloroethene) were chosen to represent the range of VOC volatility likely to be encountered in normal sampler use.
-Water sampling ports along the exterior of the standpipe were used to collect reference samples at the same time that ground water sampling technologies collected samples from the interior of the pipe.
+Water sampling ports along the exterior of the standpipe were used to collect reference samples at the same time that groundwater sampling technologies collected samples from the interior of the pipe.
 A total of seven trials were carried out at the standpipe.
-The trials included the collection of low (~20 $\mu g/L$ ) and high (~200 $\mu g/L$ ) concentrations of the six target VOC compounds in water at sampler depths ranging from 17 to 91 feet.
+The trials included the collection of low (~20 $\mu$ g/L) and high (~200 $\mu$ g/L) concentrations of the six target VOC compounds in water at sampler depths ranging from 17 to 91 feet.
 A blank sampling trial and an optional "clean-through-dirty" test were also included in the test matrix.
 The "clean-through-dirty" test was included to investigate the potential of contaminant carryover as a sampler is lowered through a "dirty" (high VOC concentration) layer of water in order to sample an underlying "clean" (low VOC concentration) layer.
-The test was optional for samplers such as the Micro-Flo bladder pump, which is designed for dedicated use in a monitoring well.
+The test was optional for samplers such as the SamplEase bladder pump, which is designed for permanent deployment in a single monitoring well.

-The standpipe trials were supplemented with additional trials at ground water monitoring wells in the vicinity of sites with VOC-contaminated ground water at the NASA Stennis facility.
-The technologies were deployed in a number of 2-inch and 4-inch wells, along with collocated submersible electric gear pumps as reference samplers.
+The standpipe trials were supplemented with additional trials at groundwater monitoring wells in the vicinity of sites with VOC-contaminated groundwater at the NASA Stennis facility.
+The technologies were deployed in a number of 2-inch and 4-inch wells, along with colocated submersible electric gear pumps as reference samplers.
 The principal contaminant at the onsite monitoring wells was trichloroethene.
 The onsite monitoring provided an opportunity to observe the operation of the sampling system under typical field-use conditions.

-All technology and reference samples were analyzed by the same field-portable gas chromatograph-mass spectrometer (GC/MS) system that was located at the test site during the verification tests.
-The GC/MS analytical method used was a variation of EPA Method 8260 purge-and-trap GC/MS, with the use of a headspace sampler in lieu of a purge-and-trap unit.
-The overall performance of the ground water sampling technologies was assessed by comparison of technology and reference sample results with particular attention given to key performance parameters such as sampler precision and accuracy.
-Aspects of field deployment and potential applications of the technology were also considered.
+All technology and reference samples were analyzed by two identical field-portable gas chromatographmass spectrometer (GC/MS) systems that were located at the test site during the verification tests.
+The GC/MS analytical method used was a variation of EPA Method 8260 purge-and-trap GC/MS, incorporating a headspace sampling system in lieu of a purge-and-trap unit.
+The overall performance of the groundwater sampling technologies was assessed by evaluating sampler precision and comparability with reference samples.
+Other logistical aspects of field deployment and potential applications of the technology were also considered in the evaluation.

-Details of the demonstration, including an evaluation of the sampler's performance, may be found in the report entitled Environmental Technology Verification Report: GeoLog Inc. Micro-Flo Bladder Pump, EPA/600/R-00/075.
+Details of the demonstration, including an evaluation of the sampler's performance, may be found in the report entitled Environmental Technology Verification Report: Clean Environment Equipment, SamplEase Bladder Pump, EPA/600/R-00/078.